DREAMassets-org/DREAMassets/sobun/README.md

 ```

 Wait for the USB light to flash green and then SSH back into the Pi.
 Wait for the light on the SORACOM to go blue and check whether `ifconfig` shows `ppp0` by running the command:

 ```
 ifconfig
 ```

-_Debug_: If you have trouble SSH'ing into your Hub using `ssh pi@sueno.local` you can use the LAN IP address -- in the example above that's `inet 10.4.8.68`.
-So you could `ssh pi@10.4.8.68`.
-There's a mapping from `sueno.local` to `10.4.8.68` that sometimes breaks, so by going direct to IP address, you can work around the problem.

 Run the following commands to grab and execute Soracom's helper script.
 This will make Soracom cell the default internet connection on your Hub.